 - E. Selection of Mediators.
 Parties are encouraged to make their selection at or before the time of the Case Management Conference.
 Parties may utilize the on-line mediator search and submit their Mediator Selection Form (SDSC CIV-005) via e-mail within five court days of the Case Management Conference.
 If they are unable to make a selection, the case may be referred back to the court for the setting of a future hearing.
 If parties agree on a mediator and alternate and notify the court before the hearing, the hearing will be vacated. - F. Timing of Mediation and Trial Dates.
 Cases will be referred to mediation for up to 120 days.
-At the time of the Case Management Conference, tentative trial dates will also be given.
+At the time of the Case Management Conference, tentative-trial dates will also be given.
 If the mediation has ended in non-agreement, the court will confirm the trial dates given.
 If parties request an extension of time for mediation, they must file a stipulation indicating the date of the future mediation session.
 Alternatively, they may contact the mediator to request an extension in 30-day increments which will be subject to approval by the court.
-In all cases, a Reappointment of Mediator notice will be generated if the extension is approved. - G. Attendance at Mediation.
+In all cases, the court will generate a Reappointment of Mediator notice will be generated if the extension is approved. - G. Attendance at Mediation.
 All parties, their counsel and persons with full authority to settle the case must personally attend the mediation, unless excused by the court or the mediator for good cause.
-If any consent to settle is required for any reason, the party with the consent authority must be personally present at the mediation.
+If any consent to settle is required for any reason, the party with the consent authority must be personally present at the mediation. - H Filing of Completed ADR-100.
+The mediator shall complete, serve, and file form ADR-100 with the court within 10 days after the mediation session is concluded.
+(Code Civ.
+Proc. § 1775 et seq.)
+If the mediator fails to do so, plaintiff shall, within 15 days after the mediation is concluded, file a completed form ADR-100 with the court and serve a copy thereof on all parties.

 (Adopted 2/28/2000; Rev. 1/1/2001; Renum.
 7/1/2001; Rev. 1/1/2003; Rev. 7/1/2003; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2013; Rev. 1/1/2014)
+1/1/2006; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2013; Rev. 1/1/2014; Rev. and Renum.
+1/1/2019)